The Last Witch Hunter

-The Last Witch Hunter is a 2015 American urban fantasy action film directed by Breck Eisner and written by Cory Goodman, Matt Sazama, and Burk Sharpless.
-The film stars Vin Diesel as an immortal witch hunter who must stop a plague from ravaging the entire world.
-The film was released on October 23, 2015, grossing $147 million while receiving generally unfavorable reviews from critics.
+The Last Witch Hunter is a 2015 American fantasy action film directed by Breck Eisner and written by Cory Goodman, Matt Sazama and Burk Sharpless.
+The film stars Vin Diesel as an immortal witch-hunter who must stop a plague from ravaging the entire world.

+The Last With Hunter premiered at the AMC Loews Lincoln Square in New York City on October 13, 2015, and was released in the United States on October 23, by Summit Entertainment, being the last film distributed by the company before it was absorbed into Lionsgate.
+The film received generally negative reviews from critics, but grossed $146.9 million worldwide.
+A sequel is in development.

 Plot

 Eight hundred years ago, the Witch Queen unleashes the Black Plague to wipe out humanity.
-A band of knights, including a widowed Kaulder, storms her lair and defeats her.
-Before dying, the Witch Queen curses Kaulder with eternal life.
+A band of knights, including a widowed Kaulder, storms her lair and impales her.
+Before dying, the Queen curses Kaulder with eternal life.

-In the present day, Kaulder prevents a teenage witch from unintentionally destroying an airplane with weather-controlling runes.
-Kaulder is revealed to be working as a witch hunter for an organization called the Axe and Cross, which aims to keep the truce between humans and witches and either executes or imprisons the witches who break the law.
-He is aided by a priest called "Dolan", a tradition carried from the battle to destroy the Witch Queen.
+In the present day, Kaulder prevents a teenager from unintentionally destroying an airplane with weather-controlling runes.
+Kaulder is revealed to be a witch hunter for an organization called the Axe and Cross, which aims to keep the truce between humans and witches and either executes or imprisons witches who break the law.
+He is aided by a priest called "Dolan", a tradition carried from the battle to destroy the Queen.

-The 36th Dolan tells Kaulder that he is retiring from his duties and has chosen a new Dolan for him, but dies in his sleep.
-Kaulder and the 37th Dolan deduce that 36 was murdered by a witch.
+The 36th Dolan tells Kaulder he is retiring from his duties and has chosen a new Dolan, but dies in his sleep.
+Kaulder and the young 37th Dolan, who says witches killed his parents and that Kaulder killed the witches and saved him from a fire which burned 37's hands, deduce that 36 was murdered by a witch.
 While tracking down the witch, Kaulder finds traces of old dark magic, not seen since before he killed the Queen.
 It is revealed that 36 is not dead but under a dark magic spell that can only be broken if the witch that cast it is killed.

 Using clues that 36 left behind, Kaulder goes to a witch bar, owned by Chloe and Miranda, to buy a memory spell to help him remember how he died and came back.
 Chloe eventually agrees to perform the spell.
-During the process of reliving Kaulder's memory, the bar is attacked by the witch who cursed the 36th Dolan.
-He later attacks Chloe at her apartment, though Kaulder saves her.
+During the process of reliving Kaulder's memory, the bar is attacked by the warlock who cursed the 36th Dolan.

+The warlock later attacks Chloe at her apartment, though Kaulder saves her.
 37 and Kaulder work together to determine the witch's name—Baltasar Ketola, aka Belial.
-After Miranda is killed by Belial, Chloe agrees to help Kaulder get what he needs to kill him.
+After Belial kills Miranda, Chloe agrees to help Kaulder get what he needs to kill him.